corewall/corelyzer/README.md

 large sets of core imagery, with multi-sensor logs, annotations and plugin-supported visuals alongside core imagery.

-Corelyzer consists of two pieces: the SceneGraph library (C++) and the Corelyzer application itself (Java).
+Corelyzer consists of two components:
+- The Scenegraph library (C++) renders the main canvas and processes images.
+- The Corelyzer application (Java) provides GUI components, file management, and most other functions.

-Prebuilt Corelyzer application packages for Windows and Mac can be downloaded [here](https://github.com/corewall/corelyzer/releases).
+Pre-built Corelyzer application packages for Windows and Mac can be [downloaded here](https://github.com/corewall/corelyzer/releases).

 ### Building Corelyzer
-The following is intended for Linux users and others interested in building Corelyzer and/or SceneGraph from scratch on supported platforms.
+The following is intended for Linux users and others interested in building Corelyzer and/or Scenegraph from source on supported platforms.

 #### Requirements
 - Java Development Kit (JDK) version 11.
 We recommend the [OpenJDK distribution](https://adoptopenjdk.net).
-- The SceneGraph native library.
+- The Scenegraph native library.
 Prebuilt versions are provided for Mac (libscenegraph.jnilib) and Windows (scenegraph.dll) in scenegraph/dist.
-To build SceneGraph from scratch, follow the instructions in [scenegraph/README.md](https://github.com/corewall/corelyzer/tree/master/scenegraph).
+To build Scenegraph from source, follow the instructions in [scenegraph/README.md](https://github.com/corewall/corelyzer/tree/master/scenegraph).

 #### Building on macOS/OSX